HElping create happy, healthy Colorado Families

 Alexis Claycomb, AAS, BS, MSW

-I was raised in Alaska and moved to Colorado Springs in 2015.
-I graduated in 2015 with my associate degree in Human Services and in 2017 with my bachelor’s degree in social science.
+Alexis graduated in 2015 with an associate degree in Human Services and in 2017 with her bachelor’s degree in social science.